Textile industry in Pakistan: History

 In the 1950s, textile manufacturing emerged as a central part of Pakistan's industrialization, shortly following independence from the British rule in the South Asia.
-In 1974, the Pakistan government established the Cotton Export Corporation of Pakistan (CEC).
+In 1974, the Government of Pakistan established the Cotton Export Corporation (CEC).
 The CEC served as a barrier to private manufacturers from participating in international trade.
 However, in the late 1980s, the role of the CEC diminished and by 1988-89, private manufacturers were able to buy cotton from ginners and sell in both domestic and foreign markets.
 Between 1947 and 2000, the number of textile mills in Pakistan increased from three to six hundred.
 In the same time period, spindles increased from 177,000 to 805 million.